Insights Payroll

 The SME pattern is consistent, and we’ve watched it play out more times than we’d like.
 Compliance gets treated as an annual scramble, pulled together in the week before an inspector arrives or the year-end audit lands.
 The result never varies: inspector findings, follow-up penalties, and a workforce that stops trusting the people who run payroll.

-The cost difference between a quarterly discipline and an annual scramble is AED 1,000-3,000 per quarter in advisory or outsourced-payroll fees.
+The cost difference between a quarterly MoHRE compliance discipline and an annual scramble is a modest outsourced-payroll retainer, priced by headcount and scope.
 The exposure difference is six figures.

 Q1: WPS and Contracts